Columbia University School of Nursing

 The Columbia University School of Nursing is the graduate school of nursing at Columbia University in the Washington Heights neighborhood of Manhattan, New York City.
 Founded in 1892, it stands as one of the oldest nursing schools in the United States.

-The School of Nursing was the first nursing school to award a master's degree in a clinical specialty.
-The school was the first to be elected a World Health Organization Collaborating Center for International Nursing Development in Advanced Practice.
+The School of Nursing was the first in the United States to award a master's degree in a clinical nursing specialty (1956).
+The school is a World Health Organization Collaborating Center for Advanced Practice Nursing.